MaxPlays/FileSort/README.md

         -d DIRECTORY    Path to the directory of the files -t TYPE         List of file types to sort (comma separated) -r              Sort files in sub-directories
-        -h              Print this help screen
+        -m              Move the files into named folders -o              Only move the files into named folders but keep their names -h              Print this help screen
 ```